mariodavid/sneferu/README.md

 #### Using different Interactions

-Here is an example on how to use the two different types of interactions in a test case:
+Here is an example of how to use the two different types of interactions in a test case:

 ```groovy
 import static de.diedavids.sneferu.ComponentDescriptors.*